-When the destroy() method is called, the container discards this internal reference.
-For certain kinds of resource, for example persistence contexts, the container eventually performs additional cleanup to destroy state associated with the client or transaction, as required by the Java EE platform specification.
+When the destroy() method is called, the container discards this internal reference and performs any cleanup required of state associated with the client or transaction.

 The container must perform ordinary Java EE component environment injection upon any non-static field that functions as a resource declaration, as defined by the Java EE platform and Common Annotations for the Java platform specifications.
 The container is not required to perform Java EE component environment injection upon a static field.
 Portable applications should not rely upon the value of a static field that functions as a resource declaration.